John Rylands Research Institute and Library projects

 - A significant holding of 15th-century blockbooks

-The Centre for Medieval and Early Modern Studies (MEMS) works in close conjunction with the John Rylands Research Institute (JRRI) with its Medieval and Early Modern Collections research.
+The Centre for Medieval and Early Modern Studies (MEMS) works in close conjunction with the John Rylands Research Institute and Library with its Medieval and Early Modern Collections research.

 Professor Peter E Pormann, Professor of Classics and Graeco-Arabic Studies, is principle investigator on a project entitled: 'The Syriac Galen Palimpsest: Galen's On Simple Drugs and the Recovery of Lost Text through Sophisticated Imaging Techniques'.